stacks-network/clarity-wasm/README.md

 - `optional`: `i32` indicator (`0` for `none`, `1` for `some`), followed by value for `some`
 - `response`: `i32` indicator (`0` for `err`, `1` for `ok`) followed by ok value, then err value

+### Standard Library

+Certain Clarity operations are implemented as functions in [_standard.wat_](src/standard/standard.wat).
+This text format is then used during the build process to generate _standard.wasm_ which gets loaded into `clar2wasm`.
+Any operations that are cleaner to implement as a function call instead of directly generating Wasm instructions go into this library.
+For example, you can find the Clarity-style implementation of arithmetic operations in this library.
+These need to be written out manually because WebAssembly only supports 64-bit integers.
+The library implements 128-bit arithmetic, with the overflow checks that Clarity requires.

 ## Contribute